-Unlock 4.0: Delhi hotels, restaurants, clubs can serve liquor from Sept 9
+Unlock 4.0: Delhi hotels, restaurants, clubs can serve liquor from Sept 9; Do's and Dont's

 New Delhi, Sep 03: Hotels, restaurants and clubs in the national capital have been permitted to serve liquor from September 9, Delhi government said on Thursday.